 Once you’ve found a Thai constellation monstera that you’d like to purchase, it’s important to inspect the plant carefully.
 Make sure there are no signs of pests or diseases.
 If the plant looks healthy, go ahead and make your purchase.

-In this post, we’ve outlined the size, light requirements, temperature, humidity and watering needs of monstera thai constellation as well as the fertilising and soil requirements.
+In this post, we’ve outlined the size, light requirements, temperature, humidity and watering needs of Monstera Thai constellation as well as the fertilizing and soil requirements.
 We’ve also discussed some common diseases and pests that can affect this plant and how to deal with them.